vanHeemstraSystems/cloud-computing-headstart/100/200/1800/README.md

 Let us start with ***Public Cloud***:

-1. No CapEx: you don't have to buy a new server to scale up.
+1. No (Capital Expenses) CapEx: you don't have to buy a new server to scale up.
-2. Agility: applications can be made accessible quickly.
+2. High Agility: applications can be made accessible quickly, and de-provisioned when ever needed.
-3.

-== WE ARE HERE ==
+3. Consumption-based model: organizations pay only for what they use, and operate under an (Operational Expenses) OpEx model.

+Next is ***Private Cloud***:

+1. High Control: organizations have complete control over resources.
+2. Control over Security: organzations have complete control over security.

+And ***Hybrid Cloud***:

+1. Provision for Flexibility: this is the most flexible scenario.
+With a hybrid cloud setup an organization can determine whether to run their applications in a private cloud or in a public cloud.
+2. Compliance, as required: organizations maintain the ability to comply with strict security, compliance, or legal requirements as needed.